-The engineering program at Cornell College is accredited, along with the whole college, by the Higher Learning Commission.
-The Bachelor of Science in Engineering (B.S.E.) was established in 2017 and is currently pursuing accreditation by ABET, a nonprofit, non-governmental organization that accredits college and university programs in the disciplines of applied and natural science, computing, engineering and engineering technology at the associate, bachelor and master degree levels.
+The Bachelor of Science in Engineering (B.S.E.) was established in 2017 and is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, a nonprofit, non-governmental organization that accredits college and university programs in the disciplines of applied and natural science, computing, engineering and engineering technology at the associate, bachelor and master degree levels.
 ABET accreditation is designed to assure students, employers and society that a program meets the quality standards that produce graduates prepared to enter a global workforce.

 Cornell College Mission Statement

 Cornell College offers an innovative and rigorous learning community where faculty and staff collaborate with students to develop the intellectual curiosity, creativity, and moral courage necessary for a lifetime of learning and engaged citizenship.

 We create a collaborative community in which faculty and students experience the satisfaction and practical power of doing engineering.
 Students learn to use fundamental principles to explain natural processes and their technological applications through active engagement in the classroom and laboratory.
 These experiences also develop research, communication, and teamwork skills essential to the practice of engineering.

 Cornell College’s Engineering B.S.E. degree program is designed to prepare students for work in the engineering industry, for graduate school in engineering fields, or for other pursuits which require the understanding of engineering concepts and processes.
 We expect graduates to demonstrate the following skills and abilities within five years of graduation: